terrier-org/terrier-core/doc/overview.md

 -   ***NEW!*** Learning-to-rank support enables out-of-the-box supervised ranking models.

--   Provides a number of parameter-free DFR term weighting models for automatic query expansion, in addition to Rocchio’s query expansion.
+-   Provides a number of parameter-free DFR term weighting models for automatic query expansion, in addition to Rocchio's query expansion.

 -   Flexible processing of terms through a pipeline of components, such as stopword removers and stemmers.